gcanti/gcanti.github.io/_posts/2014-08-12-what-if-your-domain-model-could-validate-the-ui-for-free.md

 You can found a demo [here](/resources/{{ page.folder }}/signup.html).

+### Implementation

+For a complete implementation of the ideas exposed in this post see the [tcomb-validation](https://github.com/gcanti/tcomb-validation) library.

 ### The Model

 Let's design the domain model for the sign up process